CDACesec/mcsema/README.md

 Notes:

-- To recover individual hardware instructions, we switch off IDA-Pro's capability to combine instructions to improve readability(Macro instruction(Assembler idioms or Pseudo instructions).
+- To recover individual hardware instructions, we switch off IDA-Pro's capability to combine instructions to improve readability(Macro instructions/Assembler idioms or Pseudo instructions).
 To have that change, use [ida.cfg](scripts/ida.cfg) provided in this repo.
 This is the configuration file for IDA-Pro with the required changes.
 Paste this in `/path/to/ida-installation/cfg/`
 Without the ida.cfg file, the code is not guranteed to work.